Student outcome and experience measures

 OfS quality observations

-To mitigate some of these issues, particularly where the approximate scale is moderate or large, we have included student-level data from 2021-22 to fill gaps for particular variables which have elevated levels of unknowns this year.
+To mitigate some of these issues, particularly where the approximate scale is moderate or large, we have included student-level data from 2021-22 to fill gaps for particular variables which have elevated levels of unknowns in 2022-23.

-For ethnicity, sex, socioeconomic classification (SEC) and parental education, wherever the data is missing or reported as not available, we will instead use known data from the same student in the previous year.
+For ethnicity, sex, socioeconomic classification (SEC) and care experienced status, wherever the data is missing or reported as not available, we will instead use known data from the same student in the previous year.

 In all places where data has been reported in 2022-23, including ‘refuse to answer’, we will use the data as reported in 2022-23.
 This approach was taken for these four variables because there is a higher amount of missing data, across multiple providers, and these variables are unlikely to change between years.
 This approach reduces the need to suppress indicators due to missing data.